digawp/PDD/README.md

 This is an implementation of a soon-to-be-submitted-paper for conference in April 2017 (deadline of submission in November 2016).

-Currently the repo only consist of the C and P.
+Currently the repo only consist of the C.

 ## Requirements